No Result

 🎯 Quick AnswerWhat is a lab created diamond?
 It's a real diamond with the same chemical, physical, and optical properties as a natural diamond.
 Created in a lab via HPHT or CVD processes, they offer identical sparkle but typically cost 30-50% less, making them a smart, budget-friendly choice for jewelry.

+This guide covers everything about what is a lab created diamond.
 This method is like recreating the Earth’s diamond-forming conditions.
 A small diamond seed crystal is placed in a metal cube, subjected to intense pressure (around 5.5 million pounds per square inch, comparable to the pressure deep underground) and high temperatures (about 1500Β°C or 2732Β°F).
 Carbon atoms then crystallize around the seed, growing into a larger diamond.
 This process can take several weeks to a few months, depending on the desired size.

 2. Chemical Vapor Deposition (CVD)